Last Updated on October 6, 2021 by Lori

 Just step aside to look at the awesome views!

-As we continued up the trail, Buddy was right there alongside us.
+As we continued up the trail, our Golden Retriever, Buddy was right there alongside us.

 However, when the trail began to get very narrow towards the top – he put the brakes on!